Telepsychiatry Companies

 Tag Archives: Health Systems

-The challenges hospitals face with short-term behavioral health care
+The challenges hospitals face with delivering quality behavioral health care

 When it comes to meeting the needs of patients with behavioral health diagnoses, hospitals, and health systems face challenges related to behavioral health staffing and the ability to provide timely, efficient care.
 While many patients need care, there aren’t enough providers to facilitate treatment.
 Currently, hospitals face staffing challenges for case managers, licensed clinal social workers (LCSWs), psychologists, and psychiatrists.